-We select GPT-OSS-20B \cite{openai2025gptoss120bgptoss20bmodel} for our evaluation in light of its manageable size and outstanding performance on complex tasks, and test it for a 2-dimensional navigation task using the MiniGrid environment \cite{MinigridMiniworld23}.
-Our LLM agent has full observability of the grid and is tasked with navigating to the goal square one action at a time.
-We translate the grid into a text based representation (\Cref{fig:text-representation}) ensuring that each cell in the grid corresponds to exactly one token to limit issues stemming from tokenisation \cite{edman-etal-2024-cute,cosma-etal-2025-strawberry}.
+We select GPT-OSS-20B \cite{openai2025gptoss120bgptoss20bmodel} for our evaluation in light of its manageable size and strong performance on complex tasks, and test it on a two-dimensional navigation task using the MiniGrid environment \cite{MinigridMiniworld23}.
+The LLM agent has full observability of the grid and is tasked with navigating to the goal square one action at a time.
+We translate the grid into a text-based representation (\Cref{fig:text-representation}) ensuring that each cell in the grid corresponds to exactly one token to limit issues arising from tokenisation \cite{edman-etal-2024-cute,cosma-etal-2025-strawberry}.

-A fully observable environment offers a simple but tightly controlled setting for analysing goal-directedness, for at least three reasons.
-(1) With full observability, the agent directly observes the true world state.
-This eliminates the need to maintain beliefs over hidden world states and allows optimal policies to be derived using standard algorithms.
+\textbf{Full Observability.} A fully observable environment offers a simple but tightly controlled setting for analysing goal-directedness, for at least three reasons.
+(1) With full observability, the agent directly observes the true world state; this eliminates the need to maintain beliefs over hidden world states and allows optimal policies to be derived using standard algorithms.
 (2) Full observability also removes several factors that might otherwise confound the analysis, including memory, belief updating under perceptual uncertainty, and exploration–exploitation trade-offs.
-(3) We observed that LLM-based agents (even frontier ones) perform poorly in partially observable grid worlds, exhibiting behaviours like redundant backtracking.
-This makes it difficult to disentangle capability limitations from failures of goal-directedness (see App.~\ref{app:po_appendix} for a discussion).\looseness-1
+(3) We observed that LLM-based agents, including frontier models, perform poorly in partially observable grid worlds, exhibiting behaviours like redundant backtracking.
+This makes it difficult to disentangle capability limitations from failures of goal-directedness; we discuss this further in App.~\ref{app:po_appendix}.